Sanchaspis

-Sanchaspis is an extinct genus of galeaspid agnathous fish.
-It lived during the Pragian period of the Lower Devonian, in what today is China, in the Xujiachong Formation in Yunnan.
-It only has one species, Sanchaspis megalorostrata.
+Sanchaspis is an extinct genus of galeaspid jawless fish.
+It lived during the Pragian period of the Lower Devonian, in the Xujiachong Formation of what is now the province of Yunnan in China.
+The genus contains one species, S. megalorostrata, described in 1981.

 Description

-Sanchaspis had an unusually shaped head shield that ended in a bulbous structure, along with two flattened, backward-curving lateral extensions.
-Like all galeaspids, Sanchaspis had an opening in the dorsal surface of the head shield; in Sanchaspis, this was transversely elongated and rather thin.
-It is thought to have been a bottom-dweller thanks to its ventral mouth and dorsal opening.
+The head shield of Sanchaspis was unusually shaped, featuring two flattened, backward-curving lateral extensions and an elongated forward protrusion that ended in a bulbous structure.
+Like all galeaspids, Sanchaspis had a dorsal opening on the top side of the head shield; this opening was elongated sideways across the head and was rather narrow.
+The animal's mouth was on the underside of its body.
+Sanchaspis is thought to have been a bottom-dwelling animal due to its dorsal opening and the placement of its mouth.